NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

         stage.SetDefaultPrim(rootPrim)
 ```

-In these statements, the `y` axis is set to up, the stage units are set to meters, the root prim is set and the root prim is set to default.
+In these statements, the `y` axis is set to up, the stage units are set to meters, the root prim is set as the default prim.
 These steps are all necessary so that when we import shapes from a CSV file they have the up-direction we expect, are the correct size, and are added to the correct location within the stage tree.

 ### 2.4 Add a light